Lundy's Restaurant: Founding

 Lundy's was founded by Sheepshead Bay native Frederick William Irving Lundy (c.
 1895 – 1977; popularly known as "Irving").
 Irving Lundy was the oldest of seven; his father Fred was a prominent figure in the Brooklyn Democratic Party.
 Several of Irving's male relatives, including his father, operated the successful Lundy Brothers fish market, which by the early 1880s sold fish, clams, and oysters wholesale at their shops in Coney Island and Sheepshead Bay.
 According to a 1902 biography of the Lundys, they were also selling seafood in Manhattan Beach by then.

 At the turn of the 20th century, Irving Lundy started a business selling clams out of a pushcart.
 By 1907, he had opened a clam bar built on stilts over Sheepshead Bay.
 By the time he was 16, Lundy claimed to be employing several workers.
 Then, during World War I, he joined the United States Navy.
 Irving Lundy's brothers Clayton and Stanley died in January 1920 in a boating accident while tending the family's clam beds in Jamaica Bay.

 In 1923 Irving would buy the pier for the original restaurant, located between East 21st Street and Ocean Avenue.
 The site had been previously operated by Henrietta Sheirr, who had operated the pier as a restaurant since 1906, initially operating with two tables; at the time, only one other seafood restaurant existed in the area.
 Sheirr's eatery had expanded to accommodate 235 patrons by the time Lundy purchased the pier.
-In 1926, Lundy would close the pier in lieu of operating the restaurant.
+In 1926, Lundy closed the pier in lieu of operating the restaurant.
 The restaurant was decorated with the letters "F.W.I.L.," standing for "Frederick William Irving Lundy".
 Irving's surviving brother Allen and their three sisters would manage the restaurant.
 The same year, Irving Lundy was kidnapped and the restaurant was burglarized in an armed robbery, though Irving escaped relatively unharmed.